x011/PGP-FileLock/README.md

 If you need help or have any questions, please open an issue in the GitHub issue tracker for this project.

+## License

+PGP FileLock is licensed under the GNU General Public License v3.0 (GPL-3.0).
+For more information, please see the [LICENSE](LICENSE) file.